offici5l/MiBypassTool/README.md

 # MiBypassTool

-( Xiaomi 14 ... and Redmi K70 ... cannot be bypassed )
+( Xiaomi 14 ... and Redmi K70 ...
+Redmi Note 13 series, cannot be bypassed )

 It is compatible with all platforms.